curieo-org/data-digger/pubmed/data-digger-etl/README.md

 The best way forward is this:

 * create a table with jobs
-	* the 'seed' query goes something lik
+	* the 'seed' query checks for _new_ items in the link-table and inserts these into the 'fulltextdownloads' table as tasks-to-do.
 * download
 * synchronize the jobs table through queries with remote indexes
 	* this synchronization goes both ways